KQM-git/TCL/docs/evidence/characters/anemo/sucrose.md

 [Instructor buff pre](https://www.youtube.com/watch?v=xXH_wWKpZg4)

 * A4 without buff -> 16 EM to other party members.
-* Swirl without A4 buff -> 170 EM to other party members, 120 to sucrose (200 total in sucrose).
+* Swirl without A4 buff -> 170 EM to other party members, 120 to Sucrose (200 total in Sucrose).
 * After instructors and A1 expires -> 40 EM on party members instead of 16.

 [Widsith post](https://www.youtube.com/watch?v=F5gj8iyodUs)